 Measuring Alcohol Consumption

 First, consider when health experts deem alcohol consumption normal versus excessive.
-In 2014, a World Health Organization member, Dr. Poikolainen, stated that alcohol consumption is bad after thirteen units.
+In 2014, a World Health Organization member, Dr. Poikolainen, stated that alcohol consumption is terrible after thirteen units.
 A bottle of wine is ten units.
 There is no research to back this guideline.
-If it was a successful unit of measurement, a full bottle of wine would not be indicative of excessive drinking.
-Interestingly, another study conducted by an independent science news source, Laboratory News, noted that it’s difficult to measure healthy versus hazardous drinking habits given the complexity of individual lifestyles, health, and overall well-being.
+If it were a successful unit of measurement, an entire bottle of wine would not indicate excessive drinking.
+Interestingly, another study conducted by an independent science news source, Laboratory News, noted that it’s challenging to measure healthy versus hazardous drinking habits, given the complexity of individual lifestyles, health, and overall well-being.

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines a glass of wine as five ounces, and there are about five glasses in a standard bottle of wine.
-The U.S. Dietary Guidelines recommend that Americans who consume alcohol do so in moderation.
-Moderation is defined as one drink per day for women and two drinks per day for men.
+In addition, the U.S. Dietary Guidelines recommend that Americans who consume alcohol do so in moderation.
+Moderation is one drink per day for women and two for men.
 While this is often considered a good rule of thumb, it doesn’t necessarily mark someone who drinks more than recommended amounts as an alcoholic.

 What matters more, scientists have discovered, are your drinking patterns.
 Studies show a few drinks a week may not be harmful.
 On the other hand, excessive or binge drinking can cause extensive issues short-term, including: